axai-mx/ansible-drupal-roles/README.md

 - Requires Ansible 1.6 or newer
 - Expects Ubuntu 14.04 hosts

+If you need ssh agent forwarding with vagrant you can add `config.ssh.forward_agent = true` to your Vagrantfile.

 These playbooks deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
 To use, copy the `hosts.example` file to `hosts` and